thiagobarrosjp/ClimaStation/README.txt

 This project uses a two-chat development strategy to split architectural planning and implementation:

-- **ChatGPT (Project Manager)**:
+- **GPT-5 Thinking (Project Manager)**:
   - Plans architecture and file structure
   - Creates clear implementation prompts
   - Ensures modularity and consistency

-- **ChatGPT o4-mini-high (Implementation Assistant)**:
+- **GPT-5 (Implementation Assistant)**:
   - Writes code based on context files and task prompts
   - Follows strict constraints with no architectural decisions

 This workflow allows clean separation of concerns and reproducibility between sessions.
-Context files used by v0 are version-controlled and updated by the developer as needed.
+Context files used by GPT-5 are version-controlled and updated by the developer as needed.

 ### Project Manager Instructions